Battery0/CV/README.md

 Key responsibilities and achievements:
 * Engineering work planning and schedule management for 20+ simultaneous projects with overal budgets totalling over £20million, allowing the client improved oversight of projects to inform better decision making for senior management and improve accuracy with cost forecasting/expenditure.
 * Identification, analysis, and communication of project timeline and budget risks to the client to highlight causes for concern and to take proactive decision making to avoid project overspend and delays
-* Detailed tracking and updating of hundreds of engineering activities per project, including project milestones
+* Detailed tracking and updating of hundreds of engineering activities and milestones per project
 * Complex stakeholder management of client teams, external contractors, and internal senior management which led to improved relationships, client satisfaction and oppened up additional work opprtunities.
 * Carried out schedule assurance on supplier’s monthly updated schedules to ensure quality, progress and time.
 This assured senior client management that the contractor schedules were accurate and project milestone dates were adheared to
 * Develop and document procedures and manuals for handover to client following project completion